Drugs A - Z

 - suicidal thoughts, plans, or attempt; a previous suicide attempt by you or a family member

 - an unusual or allergic reaction to levetiracetam, other medicines, foods, dyes, or preservatives

 - pregnant or trying to get pregnant

 How should I use this medicine?Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
+Do not cut, crush, or chew this medicine.
 You may take this medicine with or without food.
 Take your doses at regular intervals.
 Do not take your medicine more often than directed.
 Do not stop taking this medicine or any of your seizure medicines unless instructed by your doctor or health care professional.
 Stopping your medicine suddenly can increase your seizures or their severity.

 Contact your pediatrician or health care professional regarding the use of this medication in children.
 While this drug may be prescribed for children as young as 4 years of age for selected conditions, precautions do apply.

 What if I miss a dose?If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.